y-scope/fluent-bit-clp/README.md

 #### CLP Output Plugin

-Output plugin recieves logs from Fluent Bit and parses them into [CLP IR][1].
+Output plugin receives logs from Fluent Bit and parses them into [CLP IR][1].
 CLP IR consists of a timestamp, a list of variable values, and the log type.
 IR is then compressed with [Zstd][3] in default mode without dictionaries.